60dimension/IELTS-Vocabularies/Vocabulary02.md

 The house is in desperate need of redecoration.

-Hicks worked with children as a camp counselor.
+Hicks worked with children as a camp counsellor.

 He urged everyone to act responsibly.